real-bombinho/Table2Class/README.md

 # Table2Class
-Opens Access table and creates class and body frames.
+Opens MS Access table and creates class and body templates.

+Templates are preformatted within a TMemo and need to be extracted via copy/paste.